coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

       - Windows 10 or above
   - run Build.bat file to build the executable.

-- Pre-compiled binaries should be available in the actions tab.
+- Pre-compiled binaries for linux and macOS should be available in the actions tab.